dyang886/Game-Cheats-Manager/README.md

 ## Usage

 1. **Browse Trainers**: In the left column, use the search bar or browse the list to find downloaded trainers.
+Double-click or click on the `Launch` button to launch a trainer; click on the `Delete` button to delete a trainer.
-2. **Download Trainers**: In the right column, search with keywords and double-click the desired match to download it directly.
+2. **Download Trainers**: In the right column, search with keywords and press `Enter` to get a list of available trainers.
+Double-click the desired match to download it directly.
 The trainer download path is displayed at the bottom of the right column, you can change it by clicking `...` on the right.
-3. **Manage Trainers**: Launch/double-click or delete trainers using the corresponding buttons in the application.
-Downloaded trainers will also update automatically upon app launch.
+3. **Trainer Management**: The `Trainer Management` panel provides you with all the settings for each trainer source in one place.
+You can find settings like automatically updating trainers and trainer search data, or changing the download server, etc.
 4. **Options**: The `Options` menu bar consists of the following functionalities:
    1. **Settings**: Adjust settings like themes and languages.
    2. **Import Trainers**: Select trainers that you want to import from the file selection window.
+Imported trainers are unable to auto-update.
-   3. **Open Trainer Download Path**: View the folder to which the trainers are downloaded.
+   3. **Open Trainer Download Path**: View the trainer download folder.
-   4. **Add Paths to Whitelist**: Add trainer download path to Windows Defender whitelist.
+   4. **Add Paths to Whitelist**: Add the trainer download path to the Windows Defender whitelist.
+You can do it manually if you have installed other antivirus software.
    5. **About**: View app version and project-related links.

 ## Installation